Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 ## Rebalance

-Moving partition ownership from one consumer to another is called a rebalance.
-Rebalances are important because they provide the consumer group with high availa‐ bility and scalability (allowing us to easily and safely add and remove consumers), but in the normal course of events they are fairly undesirable.
+Moving partition ownership from one consumer to another is called a _rebalance_.<br/>
+Rebalances are important because they provide the consumer group with high availability and scalability (allowing us to easily and safely add and remove consumers), but in the normal course of events they are fairly undesirable.

-During a rebalance, con‐ sumers can’t consume messages, so a rebalance is basically a short window of unavail‐ ability of the entire consumer group.
+- During a rebalance, consumers can’t consume messages, so a rebalance is basically a short window of unavailability of the entire consumer group.
-In addition, when partitions are moved from one consumer to another, the consumer loses its current state; if it was caching any data, it will need to refresh its caches—slowing down the application until the con‐ sumer sets up its state again.
+- In addition, when partitions are moved from one consumer to another, the consumer loses its current state; if it was caching any data, it will need to refresh its caches—slowing down the application until the consumer sets up its state again.

 The way consumers maintain membership in a consumer group and ownership of the partitions assigned to them is by sending heartbeats to a Kafka broker designated as the group coordinator (this broker can be different for different consumer groups).
 As long as the consumer is sending heartbeats at regular intervals, it is assumed to be alive, well, and processing messages from its partitions.
 Heartbeats are sent when the consumer polls (i.e., retrieves records) and when it commits records it has consumed.